KrystianOwczarek/QuizApp/README.md

 ## Start Application

+1. Import data base to MySQL Workbench.
-1. Add "Registration" to IntelliJ IDEA and run "RegistrationApplication".
+2. Add "Registration" to IntelliJ IDEA and run "RegistrationApplication".
-2. Add "QuizApp" to Visual Studio Code, run terminal, enter npm install react-scripts --save and enter run npm start.
+3. Add "QuizApp" to Visual Studio Code, run terminal, enter npm install react-scripts --save and enter run npm start.
-3. Register your account.
+4. Register your account.
-4. Login to your account.
+5. Login to your account.
-5. Have fun with application.
+6. Have fun with application.

 ## Available Scripts